flexigpt/vscode-extension/README.md

 Options:

 - flexigpt.anthropic.apiKey: Your Anthropic API key, which can be obtained from the Anthropic website [here](https://docs.anthropic.com/claude/docs/getting-access-to-claude).
 - flexigpt.anthropic.timeout: The timeout for Anthropic requests, in seconds.
-Default: 60.
+Default: 120.
 - flexigpt.anthropic.defaultChatCompletionModel: Default model to use for chat completion requests.
   - You can always override the default model per prompt via the prompt file command declaration.
   - FlexiGPT basic prompts will use the default models set.
   - Default: `claude-1`.
+- flexigpt.anthropic.defaultCompletionModel: Default model to use for completion requests.

+### Huggingface provider configuration

+Options:

+- flexigpt.huggingface.apiKey: Your Huggingface API key, which can be obtained from the huggingface website [here](https://huggingface.co/settings/tokens).
+- flexigpt.huggingface.timeout: The timeout for huggingface requests, in seconds.
+Default: 120.
+- flexigpt.huggingface.defaultChatCompletionModel: Default model to use for chat completion requests.
+  - You can always override the default model per prompt via the prompt file command declaration.
+  - FlexiGPT basic prompts will use the default models set.
+  - Default: `microsoft/DialoGPT-large`.
-- flexigpt.openai.defaultCompletionModel: Default model to use for completion requests.
+- flexigpt.huggingface.defaultCompletionModel: Default model to use for completion requests.
+  - Default: `Salesforce/codegen-2B-multi`.

 ### Sample Full configuration